Dustin Belt

-Dustin Earl Belt (born December 3, 1987) is an American guitarist, music producer and actor.
+Dustin Earl Belt (born December 3, 1987) is an American guitarist and music producer.

-He is best known as a founding member of the indie pop duo, Heffron Drive, and as the touring guitarist for the Nickelodeon/Sony boy band, Big Time Rush.
+He was a founding member of the indie pop duo, Heffron Drive, and the touring guitarist for the Nickelodeon/Sony boy band, Big Time Rush.
 Heffron Drive's first single, "Parallel", was released in March 2014 through the record label TOLBooth Records.

 Heffron Drive's first album Happy Mistakes was released on September 9, 2014.
 Upon release, it charted at No. 84 on the Billboard Top 200 and at No. 14 on the Billboard Pop Charts.

 Life and career

 2001–2013: Career beginning

 Belt was born in Wichita, Kansas, to Earl & Carol Belt.
 He began as an actor in kindergarten where he attended Buckner Performing Arts Magnet in Wichita.
 When he was 11 years old, his family moved from Kansas to California for pilot season.
 They returned to Kansas but shortly thereafter moved permanently to Los Angeles in 2001.
-Belt went on to have a career as a working commercial and print actor appearing in commercials for Allstate Insurance, Sony PlayStation, McDonald's, AT&T, Sony Vaio computers and many others.
+Belt went on to have a career as a working commercial and print actor appearing in commercials for Allstate Insurance, Sony PlayStation, McDonald's, AT&T and Sony Vaio computers.
 In 2004 Dustin met Kendall Schmidt at an industry event in Hollywood.
-They became immediate friends and later began the project known as Heffron Drive, named after the street they both lived on.
+They became friends and later began the project known as Heffron Drive, named after the street they both lived on.

 Schmidt had purchased some recording equipment and assembled a studio in his bedroom where the two began creating music together.
 They posted their music on the website Myspace, where they began garnering tens of thousands of "plays" a day.
 Dustin was referred to BTR's management by Kendall to be the lead guitarist for the live band.
-Dustin accepted the job and spent the next 4.5 years touring the world with the group, playing some of the most iconic venues in the world.
+Dustin accepted the job and spent the next 4.5 years touring the world with the group.
 His first show with the band was "The Today Show" in New York City where they played for a live crowd of 5,000 and a syndicated crowd of over 4 million.
 He can be seen in performances on "Ellen", "MTV Hits", "Live!
-With Kelly", "The National Tree Lighting Ceremony" among others.
+With Kelly" and "The National Tree Lighting Ceremony".

-While on the road with BTR, Dustin and Kendall would continue to work on music for Heffron Drive in their downtime.
+While on the road with BTR, Dustin and Kendall continued to work on music for Heffron Drive in their downtime.